os-climate/sostrades-dev-tools/docs/source/developer_manual.md

  You can use `InstantiatedPlotlyChart` to use a plotly figure already created.

 ### Section 2.4: Dynamic inputs/outputs
-Sometimes the inputs or outputs variables are dependant of another input variable.
+Sometimes the input or output variable declarations depend on the value of another input variable.
-They need to be declared during the configuration phase.
+This kind of *dynamic* i/o need to be declared during the configuration phase.
+The input variables on which they depend need to be declared as *structuring*.

 ```
 def setup_sos_disciplines(self):